-Are you a client who wants to take their freelancer off the Upwork platform?
+Are you a client who wants to take your freelancer off the Upwork platform?

-Are you a freelancer who wants to take their client off the Upwork platform?
+Are you a freelancer who wants to take your client off the Upwork platform?

 In either case, you’ve come to the right place.
 In this article, I’ll offer a bit of honest advice on the taboo topic of taking your business off of Upwork.